srijanshk/MeanStack/README.md

 username: "adminuser",

 password: "1234567890",
-When once the server is started comment out line no. 47 of server/server/config/app.js

 While Importing the Excel Sheet Header Format is fullname | DOB | gender | salary | designation